 We’ve put candy canes on cars at the grocery store.
 We’ve attached money to the front of the vending machine in the hospital while there for our regular MRI.
 We’ve even bought lunch for the car behind us in the drive-thru.

 I hope you’ll join us with this family Christmas tradition.
 It’s an incredibly fun way to give back and make memories all at the same time.
 My kids still laugh about the time when we almost got caught running away from a friend’s house because they came home early . . . right as we tried to RACK them with a special treat on the front porch.

 Another favorite and unique tradition we have is an annual gingerbread nativity party.
 Instead of making gingerbread houses, we make gingerbread nativity scenes.
 We invite a handful of friends, ask them to bring over a few bags of their favorite candy, and the creative fun begins.

 All you need is a box of graham crackers, icing, bags of candy, and extras like shredded coconut and fruit roll-ups.
 We took a trip to the store and dreamed up all the fun things we could use.
 It’s incredible how creative kids are with things like this!

 And yes, both of these gingerbread nativity scenes were made by children without me giving any ideas at all.
 At the time, they were ages 9 and 11!

 Now don’t panic with the mention of the word “party.”
 It’s not as crazy as it sounds.
 Some years we’ve simply had a few friends over and played some background music.
-Other years we’ve gone all out with nativity related activities.
-Both just as much fun!
+Other years we’ve gone all out with nativity-related activities.
+Both are just as much fun!

 - Play nativity music in the background.
 (Create a playlist of songs with manger or stable in the title.)